formapro/pvm/docs/delayed-execution-with-quartz.md

-# Delayed execution with quartz
+# Delayed execution with php-quartz

 The tasks could be paused and reused in future.
 For example you may want to do some activitis in two days.